Available in VPC

 containers:

-image: examples.com/pytorch-mnist-dist:23.03-py3 # Container image of the example code
+image: examples.com/pytorch-mnist-dist:23.03-py3 # Container image for the example code

 imagePullPolicy: Always